digitalspring/whitepaper/whitepaper.md

 geometry among the peers and to enable routing in this geometry.
 It is this ID that lies in the same space as DHT keys.
-In contrast, the IDs on upper layers which were discussed in the beginning of this section and which we will call *user IDs* represent the user's preferences with respect to privacy.
-As will be discussed in later chapters, the user might have several user IDs to take different identities in different contexts, whereas he will usually have just one DHT ID, as the latter serves a purely technical purpose.
+In contrast, the IDs on upper layers which were discussed in the beginning of this section and which will be referred to as *user IDs* in this chapter represent the user's preferences with respect to privacy.
+As will be discussed in later chapters, the user might have several user IDs to take different identities in different contexts, whereas he will usually have just one ID on the DHT level, as the latter serves a purely technical purpose.

 Bootstrapping